 - Basic oscillator circuits designed around discrete bipolar transistors and JFETs: Colpitts, Clapp and Hartley architectures. ,

-- S-parameter calibrations, measurements and applications including: Rollet stability factor, unilateral and simultaneous conjugate match, narrowband and wideband matching. , , , , , , , .
+- S-parameter calibrations, measurements, analyses and applications including: Rollet stability factor, unilateral and simultaneous conjugate match, narrowband and wideband matching. , , , , , , , .

-- Smith chart analyses (Z, Y and YZ planes): interpretation and matching using distributed and lumped element., , , , .
+- Smith chart analyses (Z, Y and YZ planes): interpretation and matching using distributed and lumped elements., , , , .

 - S-parameter and T-parameter processing for de-embedding measurement cable effects.

 - EMC pre-compliance: emissions and susceptibility measurements.
-Development and test of mitigation measures.
+Development, test and implementation of mitigation solutions.

-- High frequency Q-factor measurements and lumped reactive component selection.
+- High frequency Q-factor (VNA) measurements and lumped reactive component selection.